sonic-net/SONiC/doc/sonic-build-system/SONiC-Reproduceable-Build.md

 Some of the dependent packages can be controlled by its version for the reproduceable build, such as pypi packages, Debian package.
 There is an assumption that the content of the packages should be the same for the packages with the same version.
 The other packages do not have a specified version, when the remote package changed, it cannot be detected by its URL, such as wget/curl.
 The file storage will be introduced to solve the package without version issue.

 When the reproduceable build is used, to catch up with the latest version of the dependent packages, sending pull request to update the versions is required, the automation Jenkins pipeline will be created to do it.

+The SONiC reproduceable build framework provides a way to lock the versions of the packages in scopes as above.
+It will lock the versions for all the docker images including the slave docker images, host images, and docker slave containers which are used to build the SONiC targets, such as deb files, python wheels, etc.

+It supports to control the version of the docker slave image, and also supports to control the slave container to build the targets including docker images, host images, debian packages, etc.

 In Scopes: